The alarm rang and the radio spat news.

 Bonwit spat on that face and remembered his rage at last night’s dinner.

 “That’s what you are.”
 Lazaro said.
-“And the sales force is your troops.
+“The sales force is your army.
 They depend on you for supplies and protection.
-Think of our company as a complex system of privileges and obligations.
 Your people need you Bonwit.”

 “I’m just a fucking travel agent and you’re just an old queen!”
 Bonwit drunkenly snarled.